dhis2/push-analytics/README.md

 # Push Analytics

+A service to convert DHIS2 Core Dashboards into static HTML, which can be sent by email.
+This service is intended to be used in conjunction with the DHIS2 Core Job Scheduler, where a job can be configured to email converted dashboard content to user-groups.

 ## Setup instructions

 ### Prerequisites for the Push Analytics Service

-NodeJS with a min version `20.11.0` (LTS at the time of writing).
+-   NodeJS with a min version `20.11.0` (LTS at the time of writing).
 Lower version may also suffice, as far as I am aware, the most modern API feature used by the push-analytics-service is [os.availableParallelism()](https://nodejs.org/api/os.html#osavailableparallelism).
+-   Push Analytics uses [Puppeteer](https://pptr.dev/), which is _"a Node.js library which provides a high-level API to control Chrome/Chromium over the DevTools Protocol"_.
+When installing Puppeteer, a version of the Chrome browser is installed along with it, but the system does need to have a few tools installed in order for Chrome to work.
+Please refer to the [Puppeteer Docker file](https://github.com/puppeteer/puppeteer/blob/main/docker/Dockerfile) to see which libs are needed.

 ### Prerequisites for the DHIS2 Core Instance